jnidzwetzki/bboxdb/docs/_posts/2016-12-13-changelog.md

 ### Version 0.5.0 (Stable) - TBA
 - Improvement: Moved region id mapper into the space partitioner to ensure data integrity
 - Improvement: Integrated codeclimate.com
-- Improvement: Reimplemented KD-Tree space partitioner
+- Improvement: Reimplemented KD-Tree space partitioner (closes #74)
 - Improvement: Extracted distribution region Zookeeper synchronisation into extra class
 - Bugfix: Wait before data is merged / distributed until we see the region change in zookeeper (closes #75)
 - Bugfix: The average region is size is used in merges to prevent merges directly after split (closes #76)